Estimated reading time: 4 minutes

 Americans are inundated with more than 5,000 advertising messages every day.
-Television commercials, online ads, store signage, email marketing, and outdoor billboards, to name just a few, are making it harder than ever for shoppers to cut through the advertising clutter.
-A logo is, without a doubt, the most important branding element in all of these marketing efforts.
+In addition, television commercials, online ads, store signage, email marketing, and outdoor billboards, to name just a few, are making it harder than ever for shoppers to cut through the advertising clutter.
+A logo is, without a doubt, an essential branding element in all of these marketing efforts.
 That is why a good logo design is so important.

 1. Check out the competition.

-It’s easy to come up with a logo idea that is similar to what is already out there.
-However, this approach won’t set you apart from the competition.
-In fact, it might create confusion among the target audience that you and your competitors are both going after.
-So, make a list of competing businesses and write down a brief description of their logos, and what makes them different.
+It is easy to develop a logo idea similar to what is already there.
+However, this approach will not set you apart from the competition.
+On the contrary, it might confuse the target audience you and your competitors are both going after.
+So, write down a brief description of your competitors’ logos, and explain what makes them different.
 You can find your competitors’ logos easily by looking them up online.

 2. Hire a graphic designer.

 You probably put a lot of time and effort into naming your small business.
-So, don’t cut corners when it comes time to get a business logo developed.
-Hire a graphic designer to get the job done right.
-Graphic designers are uniquely trained in all facets of logo design and typography, and they create logos based on a company’s marketing strategy and branding.
-There are a number of freelance graphic designers who have websites that showcase their work.
+So, do not cut corners when it comes time to get a business logo developed.
+Instead, hire a graphic designer to get the job done right.
+Graphic designers are uniquely trained in all facets of design and typography, and they create logos based on a business’s marketing strategy and branding.
+In addition, many freelance graphic designers have websites that showcase their work.

 3. Have realistic expectations.

-4. Trademark your business logo.
+4. Trademark your business logo design.

-Hiring an intellectual property (IP) attorney to register your company’s logo with the U.S. Patent and Trademark Office will provide you with peace of mind.
-A trademarked logo protects your business name and logo mark, and gives you the exclusive right to use it in a specific geographic area.
-In the event that another company uses your trademarked logo, you could be entitled to monetary damages if another business uses your trademarked logo.
+Hiring an intellectual property (IP) attorney to register your logo design with the U.S. Patent and Trademark Office will provide you with peace of mind.
+A trademarked logo protects your business name and logo mark and gives you the exclusive right to use it in a specific geographic area.
+In addition, you could be entitled to monetary damages if another business uses your trademarked logo.